rpucella/rpucella.github.io/courses/focs-fa20/homeworks/homework9.md

 ## Question 2: Arithmetic Expressions

-Consider the following type for (the parse tree of) arithmetic expressions:
+Consider the following type for (the abstract syntax tree of) arithmetic expressions:

     type exp =